flhofer/dell_TB16_firmware/README.md

 ### Flashing MST chips

-While there is a `mst.exe` for manual flashing, that too is unreliable and buggy.
+Although a `mst.exe` is available for manual flashing, it is unreliable and buggy.
 For starters, it only sometimes reports the installed firmware version correctly.

 > [!NOTE]
 > The official update tool tends to report versions such as 00.00.fd.
 These are error codes reported from the `mst.exe` and do not show if you perform a manual version check.